mattilalab/petrov-et-al-2018/README.md

     * `mastOnlyUnknown`: Run MAST with selected PFM on genomic regions of interest
 * 04_mastBestSortUnknown/
     * `mastBestSortUnknown`: Create a CVS table of the best TF hits

-**Please note!**

-This is work in progress.
-We are in the process of commenting our home-made scripts.
-We expect it to be ready till 23 November!